T0ren4ik/probabilityTheory/README.md

 ```

-* `.count [&block]`: If provided with a block-predicate, returns number of objects which were mapped to true by the predicate.
+* `.count [&block]`: If provided with a block-predicate, returns number of items which were mapped to `true` by the predicate.
-If not block is given, returns the number of objects.
+If not block is given, returns the overall number of items.
 Some examples:

 ```Ruby